|Nutritional Guidelines (per serving)|

 Tilapia is a mild white fish that is farmed worldwide.
 Many people who don't like fishy-tasting fish find it a good choice.
 Due to the thinness of the fillets, you can cook it quickly and give it the sauce or toppings you desire.
 Besides baking, you can grill it or fry it.
 Nutritionally, it is low in fat and calories and high in protein.
 But because it's low in oil, it doesn't have a lot of desirable omega-3 fatty acids as are found in oily fish such as salmon.

-Tilapia farms can be polluting, but many improvements have been made in the U.S., Canada, Ecuador, and Peru so that Seafood Watch lists their tilapia as the best choices.
+Tilapia farms can be polluting, but many improvements have been made in the United States, Canada, Ecuador, and Peru so that Seafood Watch lists their tilapia as the best choices.
 China, Taiwan, Mexico, and several other locations are "good alternatives."